Explore your options

 Study production design and management at Unitec and you’ll be working behind the scenes with your tutors and guest lecturers to bring each production to life.
 Our courses are designed to be collaborative and interactive – working alongside student and professional actors, directors, dancers, musicians and writers to give you hands on experience and valuable professional connections.

 You can choose a specialty in: clothing design, stage management, or set and props.
-Your skills will translate across stage, screen, and television and even through to events, staging and industrial applications.
+Your skills will translate across stage, screen, television and even through to events, staging and industrial applications.

 Programmes and study path